Tootman/WebAppv3/README.md

 - Slippy Basemap tile caching
 - Highlighting of not-yet surveyed features on map
 - cloud storage of data, falling back to localStorage / cached data when Off-line
+- Live update on all devices when a user adds Marker, or adds or modifies RelatedData record

 ## User guidance / notes